KhoiFish/yarr/README.md

 * [Drop-in wasm parallelism with wasm-bindgen-rayon](https://github.com/GoogleChromeLabs/wasm-bindgen-rayon)

 ## License
-This is free and open source software distributed under the MIT License.
+This is free and open-source software distributed under the MIT License.